 7. Liposuction isn’t “just a machine”; the doctor matters

 If you’re given the kitchen tools used by a Michelin-star chef, would you be able to whip up a restaurant-quality meal?
 Of course not.
 The same can be said of the doctor you go to.
 To ensure the safest procedure with the best possible results, it is important to go to a doctor that you can trust.
-Different doctors specialise in different areas, and we recommend going for a specialist who has a lot of experience performing the treatment.
+Different doctors specialise in different areas, and we recommend going to a doctor who has a lot of experience performing the treatment.
 He/she will be able to make the best medical judgement in this procedure and give useful advice.

 Amaris B. Clinic | www.amaris‐b.com